 Don’t err in your root words anymore and try using the root word err properly!
 Stay tuned for more root words here on the Bespeaking blog.

 Do you know any other words that come from the root word err?
 Share them with us in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and finds the pressure of being unerring a bit exhausting!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and finds the pressure of being unerring a bit exhausting!
 Okay…just kidding!